Checklist For Buying A Website

 Transferring ownership:

-- Use communication channel offered by selling service (like Flippa.com) if possible.
-If communicating directly, keep all e-mails and make sure you use an escrow service. (see next point)
+– Use the communication channel offered by a selling service if possible.
+If communicating directly, keep all emails and make sure you use an escrow service. (see next point)

-- Use an escrow service for payment.
+– Use an escrow service for payment.
 All funds are held by a third party, until both parties sign off on the deal.
-The fee is well worth its price.
+The service is well worth its price.

-- Set up an account with your own domain registrar, and find out what it takes to transfer the domain to them.
-There may be restrictions depending on the age of the domain.
-Also contact the registrar that the domain is currently registered with and find out their requirements of transferring a domain to a different registrar.
+– Set up an account with your own domain registrar, and find out what it takes to transfer the domain to your account.
+There may be restrictions depending on the age of the domain or a previous transfer.
+Also contact the registrar that the domain is currently registered with and find out their requirements for transferring a domain to a different registrar.
 This will ensure a smooth transfer.

 - Set up your own hosting asap.
 The seller might offer a period of free hosting, but to ensure full control, move the whole site to your own chosen hosting company with all your own passwords and billing info.